Tens of thousands flee vast cyclone bearing down on India

 KALINGAPATNAM/BHUBANESWAR, India Tens of thousands fled their homes in coastal areas of eastern India and moved to shelters on Friday, bracing for the fiercest cyclone to threaten the country since a devastating storm killed 10,000 people 14 years ago.

-Large waves were already pounding beaches in the state of Andhra Pradesh over a day before Cyclone Phailin was due to hit.
-Villagers were evacuated to schools in the north of the state and in neighboring Odisha, while panic buying drove up food prices.
+Large waves were already pounding beaches in Andhra Pradesh over a day before Cyclone Phailin was due to hit.
+Villagers were evacuated to schools in the north of the state and in neighbouring Odisha, while panic buying drove up food prices.

 Satellite images showed Phailin some 500 km (310 miles) off the coast in the Bay of Bengal and likely to make landfall on Saturday evening, with widespread flooding expected from surges.